petaverse-cloud/pv-docs-site/docs/devices/2-battery-charging/battery-performance.md

 title: Battery Performance
 ---

-Petority devices exhibit remarkable battery performance:

-**Extended Standby Time**

-1. The tag boasts an impressive standby time of up to **--hours**.
-2. The base station extends this capability to an astounding **--hours**.
+The device boasts remarkable battery life, catering to various usage demands:

+- Under normal usage conditions, the device can operate continuously for **8 hours**.

+	During outdoor adventures or activities, the device can sustain operations such as location tracking, heart rate data collection, or communication, meeting the needs of your pet.

-This means that even during prolonged periods of non-use, the device's battery maintains its integrity.
+- Standby time extends up to **12 hours**, ensuring battery longevity even during prolonged periods of non-use.

-**Normal Usage Durations**

-- **High-Frequency Usage:**

-	Capable of sustaining operation for **--hours** under high-frequency reporting mode, meeting short-term, high-frequency data transmission demands.

-- **Low-Frequency Usage:**

-	Able to operate continuously for **--week**.
+	When not in active use, the device remains online and ready to receive instructions or perform monitoring tasks, ensuring you stay connected at all times.

-The battery performance of Petority devices ensures prolonged reliability and flexibility.
+Petority devices ensure prolonged reliability and flexibility with their battery performance.